akbargherbal/suno-workflow/workflow.md

-# WORKFLOW.md — Long Classical Arabic Poems → Suno Fusion Songs
+# WORKFLOW.md — Classical Arabic Poems → Suno Fusion Songs

-A general, reusable process for turning any long classical Arabic poem (qasida, mu'allaqa, etc.) into a coherent multi-part Suno production.
-This consolidates the full method developed across the Nabigha and al-Harith projects, and has since been carried through and revised on the Antara and Amr ibn Kulthum projects — apply it to any new poem from scratch.
+This is an execution playbook, not a discussion document.
+Follow it as a sequence of steps for turning any classical Arabic poem into a coherent Suno production (single section or multi-section).
+Every rule below is the current standing rule — apply it directly.

 ---

-> **⚠️ Note to the model — this file is background, not a binding text:**
-> This file documents the user's _prior_ methodology so any new session gets quick context — it is not a fixed, final set of rules.
-The user has noticed more than once that I stick to this file's content literally even when they give direct instructions in the same conversation that contradict it, and that's wrong.
-> **The rule:** if the user's live instructions in the current conversation conflict with a point in this file:
+> **Precedence rule:** this file documents the standing methodology.
+If the user's live instructions in the current session conflict with a rule here:
->
-> 1. Flag it explicitly — cite the conflicting section exactly (its number/heading and its wording or an accurate summary).
+> 1. Name the conflicting rule (its section heading + a one-line summary of what it says).
-> 2. Ask: would they rather update the file first so it stays consistent with the new decision, or apply the new instructions this one time without editing the file?
+> 2. Ask: update this file to match the new instruction, or apply it just for this session without editing the file?
-> 3. Don't silently defer to this file's content over the user's live instructions — especially on tagging, which the user has stated is still an active, ongoing experiment.
+> 3. Never silently follow this file over what the user just said — this is especially true for tagging, which is still an active area of experimentation.

 ---

 ## Phase 0 — Source the Text

-Before anything else, get the poem in a form you can trust.

-1. **Get the full text, fully diacritized (mushakkal)** — every verse needs complete tashkeel (i'rab endings included), not partial vocalization.
-Suno's pronunciation depends entirely on this; missing or wrong diacritics is the single biggest cause of mispronunciation, more than any prompt trick can fix.
+1. Get the full text, **fully diacritized (mushakkal)**, i'rab endings included.
+Suno's pronunciation accuracy depends on this more than any prompt trick.
-2. **Cross-check against at least two reputable sources** (e.g. a critical print edition, a trusted literary database) — classical poems often have scribal variants in word choice or even verse order.
-Pick one authoritative version and stick to it for the whole project.
+2. Cross-check against at least two reputable sources (critical print edition, trusted literary database).
+Pick one authoritative version and use it for the whole project.
-3. **Verify verse count and order** before splitting into sections — some poems have disputed or additional verses in different manuscripts (mansub/mukhtalaf fih verses).
-Decide up front which version you're using.
+3. Verify verse count and order before splitting into sections — some poems have disputed/additional verses across manuscripts.
+Decide the version up front.
-4. **Store the poem as structured data** (like the `poem_list` tuple format used for the Nabigha project) — one (sadr, ajuz) pair per verse, indexed from 1.
-This makes it trivial to slice into sections later.
+4. Store the poem as structured data — one (sadr, ajuz) pair per verse, indexed from 1.
-5. **The creative target is a fixed pairing, not something to redescribe per project.** A Western musical genre (currently symphonic rock/orchestral) carries a deep, melismatic, classically-articulated Fus'ha vocal — the Arabic identity comes from the voice, not from the instrumentation, and the genre choice itself is deliberately guarded against drifting back toward the Gravitational Well (see Glitches section below).
-The specifics (which genre, which instruments excluded) live in a generator script and can change; this underlying pairing is the constant to point new sessions to, rather than re-describing the style fresh each time.
+5. **Fixed creative target — do not re-derive per project:** Western symphonic rock/orchestral instrumentation carrying a deep, melismatic, classically-articulated Fus'ha vocal.
+The Arabic identity comes from the voice, not the instrumentation.
+Specific instrument choices live in the generator script and can change; this pairing does not.

 ---

 ## Output Schema — Section JSON

-Every project's lyrics deliverable is a single JSON file, one object per section, following this shape.
-Generate against this directly rather than re-deriving it each project — it's the contract Phase 1's section map and Phase 5's lyrics box both feed into.
+Every project's lyrics deliverable is one JSON file, one object per section:

 ```json
 {